i2group/analyze/documentation/developer_essentials_example_ui.md

 The user interface extension example that IBM provides in Developer Essentials demonstrates both approaches to customizing the Intelligence Portal, and the procedure that you must follow to deploy them.

-<span class="notetitle">Note:</span> The user interface extension example is one part of a two-part project that demonstrates custom server functionality in a customized Intelligence Portal.
+Note: The user interface extension example is one part of a two-part project that demonstrates custom server functionality in a customized Intelligence Portal.
 The project is not complete until you configure and deploy both parts, but you can demonstrate how the changes to the user interface work without deploying the second part.

 Procedure
 ---------

 The two-part project is structured so that the `da-subset-rest-example` project, which implements the custom functionality, refers to the `ui-subset-example` project.
 To demonstrate the custom user interface in isolation, you need to configure both projects.

-1.  <span class="ph cmd">Open the configuration file for user interface extensions for the `da-subset-rest-example` project in a text editor: `C:\IBM\i2analyze\SDK\sdk-projects\da-subset-rest-example\ui-project.properties`.</span>
+1. Open the configuration file for user interface extensions for the `da-subset-rest-example` project in a text editor: `C:\IBM\i2analyze\SDK\sdk-projects\da-subset-rest-example\ui-project.properties`.
-2.  <span class="ph cmd">Ensure that the properties are set for your environment.
-If you followed the deployment instructions for Developer Essentials, the correct values look like this example:</span>
+2. Ensure that the properties are set for your environment.
+If you followed the deployment instructions for Developer Essentials, the correct values look like this example:

-    ``` pre
+    ``` {.pre .codeblock}
     ui.project.dir=C:/IBM/i2analyze/SDK/sdk-projects/ui-subset-example
     msbuild.exe.path=C:/Windows/Microsoft.NET/Framework/v4.0.30319/MSBuild.exe
     ```

 The procedure for extending the Intelligence Portal starts with extracting the files from the standard web application, which is the `Apollo.xap` file.
 Then, you add your custom functionality to the standard content before you recompile and redeploy a new version of the XAP file.

-1.  <span class="ph cmd">Open a command prompt as Administrator, and navigate to the `C:\IBM\i2analyze\SDK\sdk-projects\master` directory.</span>
+1. Open a command prompt as Administrator, and navigate to the `C:\IBM\i2analyze\SDK\sdk-projects\master` directory.
-2.  <span class="ph cmd">Run the following command:</span>
+2. Run the following command:

-    ``` pre
+    ``` {.pre .codeblock}
     build -pr da-subset-rest-example -t unpackXap
     ```

     This command extracts the assemblies from the existing `Apollo.xap` file to the `extractedxap` directory of the `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example` project.

-3.  <span class="ph cmd">In Visual Studio, click **Open Project** and open the solution file at `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example\src\PortalExtensibilityExample.sln`.</span> The Visual Studio solution contains two projects:
+3. In Visual Studio, click **Open Project** and open the solution file at `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example\src\PortalExtensibilityExample.sln`.
+The Visual Studio solution contains two projects:
     -   `SubsettingExample` demonstrates how to add a custom HTML page and display it inside a custom tab.
     -   `CommandExtensibilityExample` demonstrates how to add and modify commands in the pop-up menus for items, and in the actions toolbar.

-4.  <span class="ph cmd">Build the solution.</span> Visual Studio puts the DLL files that it generates in the `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example\build` directory.
+4. Build the solution.
+Visual Studio puts the DLL files that it generates in the `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example\build` directory.
-5.  <span class="ph cmd">Return to the command prompt, and run the following command to compile the new XAP file.</span>
+5. Return to the command prompt, and run the following command to compile the new XAP file.

-    ``` pre
+    ``` {.pre .codeblock}
     build -pr da-subset-rest-example -t packXap
     ```

-6.  <span class="ph cmd">In Eclipse, ensure that the **i2analyze** server is stopped.</span>
+6. In Eclipse, ensure that the **i2analyze** server is stopped.
-7.  <span class="ph cmd">At the command prompt, run the following command to redeploy the server:</span>
+7. At the command prompt, run the following command to redeploy the server:

-    ``` pre
+    ``` {.pre .codeblock}
     build -t deploy
     ```

-8.  <span class="ph cmd">Back in Eclipse, in the **Servers** tab, start the **i2analyze** server.</span>
+8. Back in Eclipse, in the **Servers** tab, start the **i2analyze** server.
-9.  <span class="ph cmd">To test the platform, open a web browser and navigate to http://localhost/apollo.
-You can log in to the Intelligence Portal with any of the default users.</span>
+9. To test the platform, open a web browser and navigate to http://localhost/apollo.
+You can log in to the Intelligence Portal with any of the default users.

 Results
 -------